Newspaper Page Text

 fourth grade.
 Mrs. Middleton, teach

-or.
+"f.
 Our room was filled with visi

-tors, Our principal spoke to us
+tors.
+Our principal spoke to us

 and seemed very happy over his

-The third grade worked up to the!
+The third grade worked up to the

 last moment.
 Mrs. Smith, our good

-teacher. leaves no stones unturned
+’eacher. leaves no stones unturned

 We were having spelling when our

-principal passed the room.
-He said
+principal passed the room He said

-our exhibits were excellent. ‘
+our exhibits were excellent.

-Our second grade, Miss Rosa
+Our second grade.
+Miss Rosa

-Thomas, teacher, keeps her students
+f Thomas, teacher, keeps her students

--in action.
-Her exhibits were e¢x
+)-in action.
+Her exhibits were ex

-i cellent and her program good.
+/ eellent and her program good.

-S Mrs. E. B. White,, the lady who
+I Mrs. E. B. White., the lady who

-knows how to teach, certainly
+( knows how to teach, certainly

-needs to be praised for her well
+I needs to be praised for her well

-) trained pupils.
+' trained pupils.
 The principal was

-lspel]bound Wednesday evening af-
+spellbound Wednesday evening af

-ILex‘ listening to such an excellent
+ter listening to such an excellent

-i program, He asked Mrs. White how
+program.
+He asked Mrs. White how

 she put over such a good program.